NZF-Old-Mate/A3ServerQuery/README.md

 - Fails to recieve full data from the servers being queried.
 Don't yet know why.
 - Sometimes recieves only 1 packet of 8B, sometimes will get more.
 Investigating.
 - OB1 problems in A2SInterpreter
+- Documentation for A2S+Arma3 (and just A2S in general) is hot garbage.